courtneyjchen/courtneyjchen/README.md

 - My hobbies include working out, cooking, reading, and playing pickleball.

-- Beyond data science, I’m passionate about data storytelling, which I see as essential to bridging the last mile between analysis and decision-making.
+- Beyond data science, I’m passionate about storytelling, which I see as essential to bridging the last mile between insight & action.

 - Reach me on [LinkedIn](https://www.linkedin.com/in/courtneyjchen/).